egeoffrey/egeoffrey-controller/README.md

 To install this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli install egeoffrey-controller
+egeoffrey-cli package install egeoffrey-controller
 ```
-After the installation, remember to run also `egeoffrey-cli start` to ensure the Docker image of the package is effectively downloaded and started.
+After the installation, remember to run also `egeoffrey-cli house start` to ensure the Docker image of the package is effectively downloaded and started.
 To validate the installation, go and visit the *'eGeoffrey Admin'* / *'Packages'* page of your eGeoffrey instance.
 All the modules, default configuration files and out-of-the-box contents if any will be automatically deployed and made available.
 ## Content